heuristicus/master-thesis/README.md

-# master-thesis
+# Master Thesis
-KTH Master's thesis in Systems, Control and Robotics
+KTH Master's thesis in Systems, Control and Robotics titled _Feature-Feature Matching for Object Retrieval in Point Clouds_.

 Please see the [final report](https://github.com/heuristicus/master-thesis/blob/develop/docs/report/report.pdf) for details about the project.
 # Install